-• The rarity of SMA can make it difficult to connect with and recruit patients for trials.

-SMA affects approximately one in 10,000-11,000 newborns.
-(Sugarman, 2012; Verhaart, 2017) This can make it more difficult to identify and recruit individuals for trials.

-• Parents and affected individuals may still be working through the diagnosis when they seek out trials, and dealing with a complex array of emotions and life changes.

-The emotional toll may make initial interactions feel more challenging, and heighten the need for empathy and compassion.

-• SMA pediatric and neonate patients in particular are very heterogeneous.

-Individual variations in anatomy, metabolism, disease presentation and progression, and possible secondary health problems can potentially confound clinical trial results and may further limit an already small pool of eligible patients.
-(Grimsrud et al., 2015; Stevenson, 2015; Cruz et al., 2018; Baer, n.d.; Center for Drug Evaluation and Research, 2017)

-• Because patients are geographically dispersed, patients may travel long distances for trials.

-In a disease that can take a significant physical and emotional toll and make even "the littlest of tasks monumental," traveling to participate in a clinical trial can become an almost insurmountable burden.
-(Cruz et. al, 2018)
+- The rarity of SMA can make it difficult to connect with and recruit patients for trials.
+SMA affects approximately one in 10,000-11,000 newborns (Sugarman, 2012; Verhaart, 2017).
+This can make it more difficult to identify and recruit individuals for trials. - Parents and affected individuals may still be working through the diagnosis when they seek out trials and dealing with a complex array of emotions and life changes.
+The emotional toll may make initial interactions feel more challenging and heighten the need for empathy and compassion. - SMA pediatric and neonate patients in particular are very heterogeneous.
+Individual variations in anatomy, metabolism, disease presentation and progression, and possible secondary health problems can potentially confound clinical trial results and may further limit an already small pool of eligible patients (Grimsrud et al., 2015; Stevenson, 2015; Cruz et al., 2018; Baer, n.d.; Center for Drug Evaluation and Research, 2017). - Because patients are geographically dispersed, patients may travel long distances for trials.
+In a disease that can take a significant physical and emotional toll and make even "the littlest of tasks monumental," traveling to participate in a clinical trial can become an almost insurmountable burden (Cruz et. al, 2018).

 Ongoing changes in the regulatory and treatment landscapes are affecting the SMA clinical trial landscape.
-As newborn screening expands in the US, studies are shifting toward enrollment at or near birth to enroll pre-symptomatic patients.
+The 2016 approval of SPINRAZA (nusinersen), 2018 approval of Zolgensma, and 2020 approval of Evrysdi (risdiplam) have significantly changed the treatment landscape.
+Additionally, as newborn screening ghas now been implemented in all 50 states, studies are shifting toward enrollment at or near birth to enroll pre-symptomatic patients.
 Beyond this, coordinators and their sites may also find themselves discussing research options with pre-natal patients.
-Finally, the 2016 approval of SPINRAZA (nusinersen), 2018 approval of Zolgensma, and 2020 approval of Evrysdi (risdiplam) have significantly changed the treatment landscape.